-We are happy to introduce the inaugural cohort of Community Engagement Fellows: Africa, an opportunity to create community solutions through collaborations that transcend geographical, political, and sociocultural boundaries.
+We are happy to welcome new participants to join the 4th offering of Community Engagement Fellows: Africa, an opportunity to create community solutions through collaborations that transcend geographical, political, and sociocultural boundaries.

-Meetings will be on Zoom and take place on Wednesdays from 8:00-9:15 pm East Africa Time.
+Meetings will be on Zoom and take place on Tuesdays and Thursdays from 8:00pm-9:15 pm East Africa Time.
 See the schedule below.
 The program is free and open to anyone working in community education and development in Africa.

-Co-facilitators will be Dominic Savio, Director of the Akili Pana Initiative in Uganda, and Travis Tennessen, Convener of Community Engagement Fellows at Western Washington University, USA.
+Travis Tennessen, Convener of Community Engagement Fellows at Western Washington University, USA

 Questions?
 Contact firstname.lastname@example.org.

 COHORT SCHEDULE AND TOPICS